 Appellate Attorney – Filing Appeals

-On the state appeals level (Maryland, DC, and Virginia), our appeals attorneys can handle every type of appeal.
-Specifically, our Maryland appeals lawyers have addressed state and federal appeals from almost every county in Maryland including Montgomery County, Prince Georges County, Howard County, Anne Arundel County, Washington County, Baltimore County, Baltimore City, Charles County, and Frederick County.
-Our DC appeals attorneys have handled many legal appeals from the District of Columbia Superior Court to the District of Columbia Court of Appeals.
-We also have appeals attorneys who handle Virginia Appeals in every Virginia county.
+On state appeals levels (Maryland, Washington DC, and Virginia), our appeals attorneys can handle every type of appeal.
+Specifically, our Maryland appeals lawyers regularly address state and federal appeals from almost every county in Maryland including Montgomery County, Prince Georges County, Howard County, Anne Arundel County, Washington County, Baltimore County, Baltimore City, Charles County, and Frederick County.
+Our Washington DC appeals attorneys have handled many legal appeals from the District of Columbia Superior Court to the District of Columbia Court of Appeals.
+Our appellate group also has appeals attorneys who handle Virginia Appeals in every Virginia county.

-On a federal appeals level, our attorneys have represented clients in the United States Court of Appeals for the District of Columbia Circuit, handled appeals in the United States Court of Appeals for the Fourth Circuit, and filed petitions in the Supreme Court of the United States.
+Regarding federal appeals in Maryland, Washington DC, and Virginia, our firm’s veteran appeals lawyers have represented clients in the United States Court of Appeals for the District of Columbia Circuit, handled appeals in the United States Court of Appeals for the Fourth Circuit, and filed petitions in the Supreme Court of the United States.

-Our the appeals lawyers at Longman & Van Grack also handle state and federal administrative appeals and petitions for review, whether tax related, administrative agency related, or financial related.
+Additionally, the Maryland, Washington DC, and Virginia appellate attorneys at Longman & Van Grack also handle state and federal administrative appeals and petitions for review, whether tax related, securities related, administrative agency related, or financial related.

-The Appellate Process in Maryland, DC, and Virginia
+The Appellate Process in Maryland, Washington DC, and Virginia

 Federal appeals have their own court system.
 If the case was initially heard in one of the federal United States District Courts, it can appealed to one of the United States Circuit Courts of Appeals.
 Specifically, if the case was initially heard in the U.S. District Court for the District of Maryland or any of the Districts of Virginia, the matter can appealed to the U.S. Court of Appeals for the Fourth Circuit.
 Further, if the case was initially heard in the U.S. District Court for the District for the District of Columbia, it can appealed to the U.S. Court of Appeals for the District of Columbia Circuit.
 Additionally, the Court of Appeals for the Federal Circuit can hear appeals from cases across the country, in specialized areas such as patent laws or cases decided by the United States Court of Federal Claims.
 Our Firm also has appellate attorneys who can argue cases before the Supreme Court of the United States.

-Appellate courts in Maryland, DC, and Virginia generally do not provide a litigant with a new trial, and the appellate courts will not be receptive to new evidence that was not presented to the underlying trial court.
-Rather, federal and state courts of appeal in Maryland, Washington, DC, and Virginia review what transpired in the trial court and determine whether proper procedures were followed and the law was applied correctly.
-Appellate courts generally cautiously review the trial court’s or jury’s findings regarding factual issues, and only examine how the law was applied during the trial.
+Appellate courts in Maryland, Washington DC, and Virginia generally do not provide a litigant with a new trial, and the courts of appeal will not be receptive to new evidence that was not presented to the underlying trial court.
+Rather, federal and state courts of appeal in Maryland, Washington DC, and Virginia review what transpired in the trial court and determine whether proper procedures were followed and the law was applied correctly.
+The appeals lawyers at Longman & Van Grack regularly review transcripts and court documents for clients to assist in discovering appealable issues to present to the appellate court.
+Maryland, Virginia, and Washington DC appellate courts generally cautiously review the trial court’s or jury’s findings regarding factual issues, and only examine how the law was applied during the trial.

 To initiate an appeal, the appellant (the party appealing) must file a notice of appeal in the Maryland, DC, or Virginia federal or state trial court, and the appellant must also designate an appellate record consisting of materials from the trial court which the appellant wishes to present to the appellate court.
+The appeals attorneys at Longman & Van Grack regularly assist clients with this process.
 The deadline to file a notice of appeal in Maryland, DC, or Virginia varies.
 In federal cases, the notice of appeal must be filed within 30 days after the judgment is entered.

 Appellate Law Practice at Longman & Van Grack